-The truth of the matter is over 84% of parents are NOT doing it right… And that is scary.
+The truth of the matter is that over 84% of parents are NOT doing it right — and that is scary.
 A recent study published by the American Academy of Pediatrics tested almost 2100 parents as they measured out liquid medications.
-An overwhelming majority made at least one mistake out of 9 attempts and 1 in 5 made a serious error.
+An overwhelming majority made at least one mistake out of 9 attempts, and 1 in 5 made a serious error.
 More often than not, they were giving too much rather than too little, possibly leading to an overdose.

 What does this mean?

 Every medication is different.
-With some, a little extra or a little less, really wouldn’t do any significant harm.
-Others, however, even a minute deviation can cause reactions: nausea, vomiting, diarrhea or worse.
-Whatever the side effects of the medication your baby is taking are amplified when too much is given.
-This is true of any drug, those for adults too, but children are much more sensitive and have a greater risk of being seriously harmed when errors are made.
+With some, a little extra or a little less really wouldn’t do any significant harm.
+With others, though, even a small deviation can cause reactions: nausea, vomiting, diarrhea or worse.
+Side effects of the medication are then amplified when too much is given.
+This is true of any drug, including those for adults, but children are much more sensitive and have a greater risk of being seriously harmed when errors are made.

 Here are 5 tips to ensure you always give the right dose:Throw out any of those little plastic cups that might even have come with the medication.
 Click To Tweet